openstack/ironic-specs/specs/template.rst

 * What are the changes, if any, to existing API calls?

 * What new API calls are being added?
 Will these be using cast() or call()?

+* ironic-api and ironic-conductor services must be upgradable independently.
+  What is the upgrade process for rolling this change out to an existing deployment?

 Driver API impact
 -----------------